LeeShuaiyu/yxy_autoprimer/README.md

 This application is based on the `primer3-py` library.
 It aims to simplify the process and assist the Crop Science Laboratory of Kyushu University's Faculty of Agriculture in accelerating the automation of primer design.

----

-Save the above content as `README.md` and ensure it is located in the root directory of your project.
-This will provide users with clear instructions on how to use the tool, even if they are not familiar with command-line operations.